zuplo/docs/docs/articles/monetization-webhook-setup.md

 If you are having trouble diagnosing issues with your Webhooks, the logs are a good place to see what is going on.
-You can also open the [**Webhooks**](https://dashboard.stripe.com/webhooks) page in Stripe and see the history of webhooks and their responses.
+You can also open the [**Webhooks**](https://dashboard.stripe.com/webhooks) page in Stripe and see the history of webhook events and their responses.

 :::

 You now have an API Subscription and are almost ready to start monetizing your API.
-In the next section you will see how to add policies to your routes to enforce quotas to ensure that users are only allowed to use your API according to their plan.
+In the next section you will see how to add policies to your routes, enforce quotas and ensure that users are only allowed to use your API according to their plan.